josecodes/gce_condor/README.md

 ##Usage

 *WARNING: This is very alpha code that starts up things that charge money by the minute.
-Double-check via Google's cloud console or gcutil that the instances are actually terminated when it says it is!*
+Double-check via Console console or gcutil that the instances are actually terminated when it says it is!*

 Before you run gce_condor, you will need to create and place a *client_secrets.json* file in the same